harishuptodate/form-app/README.md

 # form-app

 #To setup frontend
-1.npm install
+1. npm install
-2.npm run dev  // this will run the code
+2. npm run dev  // this will run the code

 #To setup backend
 1. npm install